dsagman/picat/readme_hakank_comments4.md

 ```

 :TODO: list_to_and.pi not working

+hakank4: Would you say that it works now?

 ## Example: Global fact = Global state
 The below code recursively parses parenthesis but has different requirements for part 1 and part 2.
 To do this it uses a global fact: `part(n)` to change the behavior of `parse1` function.
 The fact is changed from `part(1).` to `part(2).` with the `cl_facts()` command that updates the global fact dictionary.